nikita-volkov/compound-types/README.md

 -- Just as in the math, the product operator exhibits a higher priority. type SumAndProductMixture =
   Int + Char * (Bool + String) + Char

+-- |
+-- Where there is a multiplication and addition,
+-- there naturally must be a division and subtraction!
+--
+-- Following is an example of how we can extract parts of a composite type.
+-- Here the type becomes the same as the following:
+--
+-- > Bool + String
+type BoolOrString =
+  (SumAndProductMixture - Int - Char) / Char
 ```

 ## Links